Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Iron has a role in the process of cell division, a fundamental mechanism for tissue renewal and the maintenance of biological integrity over time.
+Tissues that keep renewing: iron has a role in the process of cell division, a fundamental mechanism for replacing cells and maintaining biological integrity over time.

 Dosage & Forms

-Iron forms available for supplementation fall into three categories.
+The iron forms available for supplementation fall into three categories.
 Inorganic salts (sulphate, fumarate, gluconate) offer a high cost-effectiveness ratio but frequently cause digestive discomfort.
-Encapsulated forms (liposomal ferric pyrophosphate) improve tolerance at a higher technological cost.
-Amino acid chelates, including the ferrous bisglycinate selected by Singular, combine high bioavailability with digestive tolerance.
+Encapsulated forms, such as liposomal ferric pyrophosphate, aim to improve tolerance at a higher technological cost.
+Amino acid chelates, including ferrous bisglycinate, maintained iron status at a lower elemental dose than iron salts in two randomised trials.

 In the Singular Formula